Perfexionists/perf-hub/README.md

 Curated list of performance assets, such as links to profilers, performance analysis tools, tips for better performance, scripts for anything related to performance.

+- :+1: recommended tool.
+- :classical-building: old tool (possibly not maintained anymore) with last commit more that 5 years ago.

 ## Table of Contents

 - [Performance Assets Hub](#performance-assets-hub)